cisco-asp-web/SONiC/lab_1/lab_1-guide.md

-# Lab 1 Guide: Learn VXR Overview, Image Management, Configuration Management [100 Min]
+# Lab 1 Guide: Learn Cisco 8000 Emulator, Image Management, Configuration Management [100 Min]

 We use containerlab to orchestrate the VXR and SONiC virtual network topologies.